theafricanboss/woocommerce-momo/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Receive mobile money, Western Union, MoneyGram, WorldRemit payments from any country and carrier on your website with WooCommerce + MOMO
+Receive mobile money, Western Union, WorldRemit payments from any country and carrier on your website with WooCommerce + MOMO

 == Description ==

-**You can now add the MOMO carrier/agent name of your mobile money account and display/hide the payment methods you accept in the PRO version**
+**Now compatible with Translation plugins (like Loco, WPML, etc) meaning you can translate the Checkout, Thank you page and Email notices**

-MOMO - Easy Mobile Money Payments via WooCommerce (MOMO, Western Union, MoneyGram, WorldRemit)
+**You can also add the carrier name of your mobile money account and display/hide the payment methods you accept in the PRO version**

 For more details about this woocommerce extension, **please visit [The African Boss](https://theafricanboss.com/momo)**